Skip to main content

 Note

-BEST configuration profile
+Create the MDM configuration profile

-• Bitdefender DCI extension
+• Approve the Bitdefender DCI extension

-This profile needs to be imported in Microsoft Endpoint Manager.
-To import the profile, follow these steps:
+To create the profile, follow these steps:

 2. Select Create Profile, followed by Platform: macOS and Profile Type: Templates.